 (206) 522-8780, firstname.lastname@example.org

-Please make note of the UW Tutoring Policy, from Chapter 4 of the Faculty Handbook,
+Please make note of the UW Tutoring Policy, from Chapter 103 of the Employment and Administrative Policies: http://www.washington.edu/admin/rules/policies/EAP/CH103.html.

 Section 1.
 Tutoring

 A. No person who is part of the teaching staff of a department, with the exception noted in Section B below, shall receive compensation for tutoring from individual students or groups enrolled in any course in that same department.

 B. Exceptions must be approved by the director or chairperson of the school or department or the dean of an undepartmentalized college or school, and may be granted only when both (1) the needed tutoring can be provided only by a regularly employed graduate appointee, and (2) such tutoring is provided to students or groups other than those enrolled in classes for which the graduate appointee has responsibility.
 In those cases, written documentation of the circumstances must be placed on file in the school or department and in the dean's office.
 Under no circumstances will such an exception be made for a faculty member.